 In that case a graphical Business Management System that will help you order, document and visualise all of the processes that guarantee the quality and consistency of your end products is likely to be the fix you need.

 Using a gBMS you can document graphically everything you do from the way you create and deliver products and services, to the financial controls that support your entire business.
-It’s an easy way to fulfil audit requirements
+It’s an easy way to fulfill audit requirements

 The graphical business tools that are part of the mapping processes can create a digital map of your company as whole, with workflows and clickable objects linking away to supporting documentation - defining and documenting every element of the way you work, protecting against financial waste and delays in project delivery.